 that not only did sleep-deprived volunteers exhibit faster reaction time and better hand-eye coordination,

 but they also showed a complete restoration of normal functionality.
 Win-win!

 Thus, by 1960 the U.S. Strategic Air Command had approved the use of amphetamine-based “pep pills” for pilots.

 “In fact, Go Pills were so common they became part of pilots’ flight kits during the Vietnam War.”

 Uppers to Downers

-Add to that equation nighttime flights, a change in diet, cross-continental travel and combate-fueled adrenaline and the results are troubling.
+Add to that equation nighttime flights, a change in diet, cross-continental travel, and combat-fueled adrenaline, and the results are troubling.

-To a pilot, whose entire livelihood is based on an ability to perform with perfection, enough high-quality rest is not crucial but essential.
+To a pilot whose entire livelihood is based on performing with perfection, enough high-quality rest is not crucial but essential.

 The timing of flights and Go Pill intake is all part of the calculus.